Where to (and where not to) watch Fireworks on the 4th of July in Marina del Rey, California

 Where to Watch Marina del Rey Fireworks on the 4th of July

 The fireworks barge has moved in recent years from its former spot near Whiskey Red's to further down the jetty, closer to the ocean.
+If you have a chance earlier in the day to check out where it is, that’s your best bet to know where to watch the fireworks.
 This change significantly impacts visibility, making it challenging to see the show from the west side of the Marina.
 For the best views, you'll want to be on the east side, facing southwest.

 Here are some top viewing spots: